simonepri/sudoku-solver/readme.md

 Sudoku is a popular puzzle game usually played on a 9x9 board of numbers between 1 and 9.

-The goal of the game is to fill the board with numbers.
+The goal of the game is to fill the board.
 However, each row can only contain one of each of the numbers between 1 and 9.
-Similarly, each column and 3x3 sub-board can only contain one of each of the numbers between 1 and 9.
+Similarly, each column and 3x3 box can only contain one of each of the numbers between 1 and 9.
 This makes for an engaging and challenging puzzle game.

 A well-formed Sudoku puzzle is one that has a unique solution.
 A Sudoku puzzle, more in general, can have more than one solution and our goal is to enumerate them all, but this task is not always feasible.
-Indeed, if we were given an empty Sudoku table, we would have to enumerate [6670903752021072936960 solutions][ref:sudoku-board-num], and this would take thousands of years.
+Indeed, if we were given an empty Sudoku table, we would have to enumerate [6670903752021072936960 solutions][ref:sudoku-board-num] and it would take us thousands of years.

 ### Definitions
 In the following sections, we will use some letters or words to refer to specific aspects of the Sudoku problem.

-The table that follows summarizes the most important.
+The table below summarizes the most important.

 Term              | Description
 ------------------|-------------